Quantum Dropout: On and Over the Hardness of Quantum Approximate Optimization Algorithm

-The difficulty of this problem depends on the energy landscape.
-As illustrated in Fig. \ref{fig:landscape}(a), when the global minimum locates in a large and smooth neighborhood, the problem is simple since its solution can be efficiently found with local-based searches such as simulated annealing (SA) \cite{SA1993} and the greedy algorithm \cite{Jungnickel1999}.
-When the minimum locates in a narrow region in a rugged landscape, the case is hard.
-This is further demonstrated in Figs. \ref{fig:landscape}(b) and \ref{fig:landscape}(c), which are the energy landscapes of simple and hard cases in the not-all-equal 3-SAT (NAE3SAT) problems \cite{Moret1988, Dinur2005}, respectively.
-Figs. \ref{fig:landscape}(d) shows that the energy landscape for hard cases becomes much smoother as more clauses are dropped out.
-This observation, combined with the realization that a more rugged landscape makes the quantum circuit more costly, leads us to a strategy, where we choose to drop out a portion of clauses from the quantum circuit, $\hat H_{C'} = \sum_{c_i \in C'\subset C} \hat{H}_{c_i}$, while keeping the original cost function to ensure the uniqueness of the global minimum.
-This strategy, as illustrated schematically in Fig. \ref{fig:qaoa}, has no parallel in classical algorithms and utilizes the problems' combinatorial nature.
-Our numerical results show that with quantum dropout QAOA can locate the ground states with an enhanced probability and little to no overhead even for hard cases, paving the way towards practical QAOA for combinatorial optimizations.
+The difficulty of this problem depends on the energy landscape, the smoothness or roughness of) the objective function $\hat H_C(\boldsymbol{s})$ versus $\boldsymbol{s}$ with respect to its locality in the state space.
+As illustrated in Fig. \ref{fig:landscape}a, when the global minimum locates in a large and smooth neighborhood, the problem is simpler since its solution can be efficiently found with local-based searches such as simulated annealing (SA) \cite{SA1993} and the greedy algorithm \cite{Jungnickel1999}.
+When the minimum locates in a narrow region in a rugged landscape, the case is harder.
+This is further demonstrated in Figs. \ref{fig:landscape}b and \ref{fig:landscape}c, which are the energy landscapes of simpler and harder cases in the not-all-equal 3-SAT (NAE3SAT) problems \cite{Moret1988, Dinur2005}, respectively.
+Figs. \ref{fig:landscape}d shows that the energy landscape for harder cases becomes much smoother as more clauses are dropped out.
+This observation, combined with our realization that a more rugged landscape makes the optimization of quantum circuit more costly, leads us to a strategy, where we choose to dropout a portion of clauses from the quantum circuit, $\hat H_{C'} = \sum_{i \in C'\subset C} \hat{H}_{i}$, while keeping the original cost function to ensure the uniqueness of the global minimum.
+This strategy, as illustrated schematically in Fig. \ref{fig:qaoa}, utilizes the problems' combinatorial nature and has, in general, no trivial parallel in classical algorithms.
+Our numerical results show that with quantum dropout QAOA can locate the ground states with an enhanced probability and little to no overhead even for harder cases, paving the way towards practical QAOA for combinatorial optimizations.
 In the deep artificial neural network, there is a vital technique called dropout, which keeps a random subset of neurons from optimization for more independent neurons and thus suppresses over-fitting \cite{MLbook, Nitish2014}.
 Our quantum dropout echoes this classical technique in spirit but is not a direct generalization.